Sumanttiwari732/Biomedproject/Readme.md

 ---

-## 8. Leave-One-Center-Out Design
+## 12. Leave-One-Center-Out Design

-This project uses Leave-One-Center-Out evaluation.
+This project uses Leave-One-Center-Out evaluation to test cross-center generalization.

 For each experiment: